Side Note: How cute is this picture? I love it!

 - You don’t need a man to be happy.

 I wanted to know if others around me felt the same way.
-I don’t think it’s something we necessarily talk about a lot; whether we feel embarrassed or weak for wanting to be in a relationship.
+I don’t think it’s something we talk about a lot; whether we feel embarrassed or weak for wanting to be in a relationship.
 Unfortunately, we live in a generation where we act like we have it all together.
 Don’t worry, I’m the same way!
 I hate being vulnerable as much as the next person.
-But the older I get, the more conversations I have, I realize that sometimes you need to be vulnerable.
-Soo I asked my friends what they felt was the most difficult thing about being single and what was the most important lesson they learned.
+But, the more conversations I have, I realize that sometimes you just need to be vulnerable.
+Sooooo I decided to ask my friends what they felt was the most difficult thing about being single and what was the most important lesson they’ve learned from it.

 “The love that I have for myself will make me a better partner to someone whenever I do get in a relationship.”